livekit-examples/dev-day-demos/drive-thru/README.md

 # LiveKit Drive-Thru Demo

 This folder contains the complete @drive-thru experience showcased at Dev Day: a LiveKit-powered voice agent that takes orders like a McDonald’s attendant plus a Next.js dashboard that shows the cart in real time.
-Think of it as an end-to-end reference for combining [LiveKit Agents](https://docs.livekit.io/agents) with a custom web frontend.

 ## Repository layout